afrid0315/aws-azure-devops-interview_questions/aws-interviewQuestionsAnswers.md

 #### 12. Name The Several Layers Of Cloud Computing?

 **Answer.** The layers of Cloud Computing are Infrastructure as a Service (IaaS) which is the basic layer, Platform as a Service (PaaS), Software as a Service (SaaS), and Business Process Outsourcing (BPO).

+#### 13. What is T-Class and M-Class in aws instance?

+**Answer.** In Amazon Web Services (AWS), instance types are categorized into families, and each family is designed to meet specific use cases.
+The instance types are identified by letters and numbers that denote the characteristics of the instance.
+The most common families you mentioned are the "T-class" and "M-class" instance families:

+**T-Class Instances:**
+T-class instances are part of the "Burstable Performance Instances" family.
+They are designed to provide a baseline level of CPU performance with the ability to burst above that baseline when needed.
+These instances are suitable for applications with variable CPU usage that can benefit from the burstable performance model.
+Example: T3, T3a

+**M-Class Instances:**
+M-class instances are part of the "General Purpose Instances" family.
+They provide a balance of compute, memory, and networking resources.
+M-class instances are versatile and can be used for a wide range of applications, making them a good choice for many workloads.
+Example: M5, M5a, M5n, M5zn, M6g, M6gd